truhy/de10nano-scripts/openocd-config-scripts/readme.md

 The altera_de10nano.cfg is an optional script, which I don't use it, but it would go into the board scripts folder, for example:
 C:\devtools\xpack-openocd-0.12.0-2\share\openocd\scripts\board

+The USB Blaster II is the official programming JTAG adapter for Intel FPGAs, and it is already integrated on the DE10-Nano board.
+It requires a driver and the firmware file blaster_6810.hex to work.
+The driver and firmware file comes bundled with "Quartus Prime Programmer and Tools" and also "Quartus Prime Lite", and so you can install either one.
+If you're not going to use "Quartus Prime Lite", you may prefer the smaller size of "Quartus Prime Programmer and Tools".
+During the setup just make sure to include the driver as part of the installation.

+OpenOCD requires the path to the blaster_6810.hex file to be specified.
+Since the installation of Quartus creates environment variable QUARTUS_ROOTDIR or QSYS_ROOTDIR for us, I've added TCL code to the target script (altera-usb-blaster2.cfg) which will make use these to find the path to the blaster_6810.hex file.

 # U-Boot SPL (preloader)

 You will need to run a preloader first, using OpenOCD or GDB, to configure and initialise the DE10-Nano board, otherwise you cannot do much with the HPS.